BlakeRain/blakerain.com/content/blog/raspberrypi-openbsd-firewall/index.md

 authname '<username>' authkey '<password>' up dest 0.0.0.1
 ```

+I renamed the old `/etc/hostname.ure0` to `/etc/hostname.axen0`.
+Then I ran `netstart` to apply the
+changes.

 After reconnecting the modem to this new USB Ethernet adapter, I checked `ifconfig` to see how the
 PPPoE was progressing, only to see that the status of the `pppoe0` interface was `inactive`.
 To try